The Complete Spec-Driven Development Stack (2026)

 In this world, code is no longer the source of truth.
 The specification is.

-This book teaches you the complete methodology — from first principles to enterprise adoption — through hands-on tutorials, real-world projects, and guided AI collaboration exercises.
+This book teaches the complete methodology - from first principles to enterprise adoption - through hands-on tutorials, worked examples, real-world projects, and guided AI collaboration exercises.

 Who This Book Is For

-- Software engineers who want to 10x their output with AI agents
+- Software engineers who want to improve output quality and consistency with AI agents

 - Tech leads and architects designing AI-native development workflows